Passage Home: Production

-Baker felt the "only interesting thing about" the film was it used a new form of back projection.
+Baker felt the "only interesting thing about" the film was it used a new form of back projection, a blue backing system, or the travelling matte.
+This technique allowed the foreground to be separated from the background, enabling a moving matte behind which the desired background could be inserted later.
+Baker claimed this was used in 60% of the movie.
+It was the first Rank film shot in VistaVision.

+Baker called Finch "probably more of a theatre actor than a cinema actor.
+I liked him.
+He was a wonderful sort of con-man — he had about three different life stories he would tell you, all completely different and hilariously funny.
+I really don’t know what the truth was and I didn’t care.
+He was such great fun and a very, very good actor.
+Passage Home had a marvellous cast."

 Diane Cilento's casting was announced in September 1954.
 She was cast after producer Julian Wintle had seen 60 people.
-Cilento had only recently appeared on stage in The Big Knife and signed a five year contract with Alex Korda.
+Cilento had only recently appeared on stage in The Big Knife and signed a five-year contract with Alex Korda.
 Her co star was Peter Finch, a fellow Australian.

 The film was shot at Pinewood Studios in November 1954.
-It was the first film Finch made under a new five year contract with the Rank Organisation.
+It was the first film Finch made under a new five-year contract with the Rank Organisation.

 It was also the first film Michael Craig made under contract to Rank.
-He said filming went for over three months and was impressed by the set, saying "the art department, if no one else, had one use proud."
+He said filming went for over three months and was impressed by the set, saying "the art department, if no one else, had done us proud."

+Cilento wrote in her memoirs that there was an ego clash between Steel and Finch on set although it was "a mismatch" because of Finch's greater skill as an actor.
+Cilento says that Finch was exhausted during filming because of an affair he was having with Vivien Leigh.
+However she says Finch challenged Steel to drinking competitions at lunch which resulted in Steel being unable to handle his lines in the afternoon.

+Baker said "the film went out and they probably made a bit of money on it.
+It was certainly well made.
+It was a splendid production, storm sequences and all that stuff."